Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 officer of the unit owner's association or of the other officer or agent as is specifically designated to receive notices.

 (b) The principal officer of the unit owner's association or such other

 officer as is specifically designated shall furnish the above information

-when requested to do so in writing and within 30 days of the request.
+when requested to do so in writing and within 10 business days of the request.